IT Strategy

 5. Issues arising from strategy

-Organization and resource structures, approval and prioritization, vendor or supplier policies, HR policies, and IT accounting policies.
+Organization and resource structures, approval and prioritization practices, vendor or supplier policies, HR policies, and IT accounting policies.

 Conclusions